 The least severe infractions are minor traffic offenses and the like.
 The terminology varies by state, but common terms for these offenses include “petty offenses,” “infractions,” “citable offenses,” or “violations” of local law.
 Often the only penalty is a fine, and sometimes the infraction may not even be technically considered a crime.
 Violations of local ordinances like requirements to keep property free from debris or “leash laws” may be punishable by a fine or a short period of incarceration (maximum length of 90 days).

 Contact a criminal defense lawyer

 It is important to keep in mind that crime categories and classifications vary by jurisdiction and that this article provides general information.
-To understand the details of a criminal charge in your jurisdiction, talk to a criminal defense attorney from Law Offices of Barry Resnick in Farmington Hills, MI, who can explain the potential punishment and ramifications.
+To understand the details of a criminal charge in your jurisdiction, talk to a criminal defense attorney from Law Offices of Barry A. Resnick, PLLC in Farmington Hills, MI, who can explain the potential punishment and ramifications.